mircealungu/mircea/thoughtstream.md

+Mar 5

+Main goal of the US regime is to make an example of any country who does not conform of selling oil in USD.
+They are ok if the country is left in disarray.

+Mar 3

+Discovered Spotlight was indexing 1.3M files in my code folder — 70K just from a single node_modules.
+The old `.metadata_never_index` trick is dead since Sequoia.
+Apple stopped honoring those sentinel files.
+The fix is simple: System Settings → Spotlight → Privacy → add ~/code.
+One never searchs code through Spotlight anyway.

 Feb 10

 Pepper grinder filing.
 A little thing that an employee has to do.
 Maintenance.
 There are so many things to do in a company asa